hazelbag/base-installer/README.md

 }
 ```

-### Once you have the above added to your `Kernal.php` file you can run `php artisan base:install` to run the base installer checks
+Once you have the above added to your `Kernal.php` file you can run `php artisan base:install` to run the base installer checks

+## To publish the files locally do the below:

+In your terminal, run `php artisan vendor:publish --provider="Hazelbag\BaseInstaller\InstallerServiceProvider"`

+This will publish the file to your `app/Console/Commands` directory